winitzki/scall/tutorial/dhall_first_principles.md

 ```

 Because curried functions are used often, most functional languages adopt the convention that the syntax for `→` associates to the right.
-Then parentheses can be omitted and one writes `Natural → Natural → Natural`.
+Then parentheses can be omitted, and one writes just `Natural → Natural → Natural`.
 This syntax requires some getting used to.

 If a function of type `Natural → Natural` is an argument of another function, parentheses are _required_ for the type of that argument.